Empty (Garbage song)

-"Empty" is a song by American-Scottish alternative rock band Garbage.
+"Empty" is a song by American alternative rock band Garbage.
 It was released as the lead single from their sixth studio album Strange Little Birds (2016) on April 20, 2016 by their independent label Stunvolume.

 Background

 "Empty" is an electronic rock song.
 Drummer Butch Vig said "it sets the tone for the rest of the album" and added it sounds "like classic Garbage," a sentiment which touring bassist Eric Avery also shared.
 Guitarist Steve Marker echoed that, saying that the song's position as second track on Strange Little Birds following the more eerie and atmospheric "Sometimes" was a deliberate choice due to the band wanting to create a heavy contrast between the tracks and give an idea of what to expect from the rest of the record.

 Singer Shirley Manson explained that the song is about "the hole that we all have - [...]
 I think every human being has it, somewhere, or at least, at some point in their life - where you're so eaten up with an obsession that fills you up so completely there's no room for anything else.
 And as a result, you just have this sort of psychopathic approach in your life.
 We've become so obsessed with money, and success, and numbers and we're forgetting about our humanity in the midst of all that."
 Vig added that despite having "pretty dark lyrics", the song's anthemic sound makes it feel "like a celebration" of vulnerability as Manson acknowledges it singing "I'm so empty" in the chorus.